ENGAGED. TOGETHER. ON TRACK

 There is a positive side.
 Much of one actually.
-Companies are finding they can save expense associated with on-site working and invest elsewhere.
+Companies are finding they can save expense associated with on-site real estate and invest elsewhere.
 Individuals are overwhelmingly claiming they are more productive at home and prefer to do so.

-Companies that can embrace the advantages of the new normal while solving the inherent challenges will thrive in adversity while others die.
+Companies that can embrace the advantages while solving the inherent challenges will thrive in adversity.
 As leaders we can choose to hope for the best or fight and write our own story.
-This is the war leaders face.
+This is the war corporate leaders face.

 As a a good college pitcher I developed so much anxiety I could no longer pitch.
 I learned how to overcome anxiety eventually becoming a sniper in special operations.
 Later due to casualties sustained in a helicopter crash, I was made a team leader.
 I made many mistakes but learned fast through experience and mentorship from senior operators.
 Below is an article I wrote on leadership just after the COVID 19 quarantine.